nagyistge/cloud-workflow-sfsf-ext/README.md

 #### **Creating Destinations in SAP Cloud Platform**
 [To be done by an Administrator]

-Before you import the downloaded .zip files, you have to create the destination for connecting to SuccessFactors from SAP Cloud Platform.
-Create a destination with name **SFSF** to connect to SuccessFactors as shown in the image below.
+Before you import the downloaded .zip files, you have to create the destination for connecting to SAP SuccessFactors from SAP Cloud Platform.
+Create a destination with name **SFSF** to connect to SAP SuccessFactors as shown in the image below.
 This destination will be used in the Workflow model.

 ![SAP Cloud Platform Destination](https://github.com/SAP/cloud-workflow-sfsf-ext/blob/master/onboarding/images/Destination.jpg)